-There aren’t any specific methods for avoiding ovarian cancer, but for women who are identified as high risk, sometimes quite drastic measures are recommended.
+There are no specific methods for avoiding ovarian cancer.
+Serious measures may be recommended for women identified as being at high risk.
 A hysterectomy is often the standard course of action.

-“For women at an identified high risk of ovarian cancer, such as carrying the BRCA 1 or 2 genetic mutation, we recommend having surgery to remove their ovaries and fallopian tubes after they have finished their family,” explains Professor McNally.
+“For women who are at high risk of ovarian cancer, such as carrying the BRCA 1 or 2 genetic mutation, we recommend having surgery to remove their ovaries and fallopian tubes after they have finished their family,” explains Professor McNally.

-She urges women to always seek advice if they are concerned.
-“Even a young women with the symptoms mentioned should seek an opinion from an expert if they are concerned.”
+She urges women who are concerned to seek professional advice.
+“Even a young woman with the symptoms mentioned should seek an opinion from an expert if they are concerned.”

 We’ll leave the last word to Deborah who has successfully beaten ovarian cancer and continues to enjoy good health. ” If you don’t get your car serviced it will break down – we are the same.”

 For more information about ovarian cancer, including the Afternoon teal fundraising initiative, visit: Ovarian Cancer Australia